wilburforce83/bionic-epub-convertor/README.md

    ```

 3. **Set up environment variables:**

+Note; if you want to access Dyslibria outside your home network you will need to add a `BASE_URL` to `.env`.
+As external access is through port forwarding this URL must include the port you have opened and forwarded to in your router; this might be the same, or different to your application port.

    Create a `.env` file in the root directory of your project and update it with your specific settings: